WebAhead/npm-introduction/README.md

 # An introduction to npm

-Node is a way of running Chrome's V8 JavaScript engine outside of the browser.
-You'll be learning more about this later in the course.

 npm is Node's package manager.
 It's a repository of hundreds of thousands of useful pieces of code that you may want to integrate with your Node project.

 npm also has a command line tool that lets us easily install, manage and run projects.